typedb/typedb-docs/08-examples/04-phone-calls-migration-python.md

 Next, we went on to set up the migration mechanism, one that was independent of the data format.

-Then, we went ahead and wrote the template functions whose only job was to construct a Graql insert query based on the data passed to them.
+Then, we went ahead and wrote the template functions whose only job was to construct a TypeQL insert query based on the data passed to them.

 After that, we learned how files with different data formats can be parsed into Python dictionaries.

 Lastly, we ran `python3 migrate.py` which fired the `build_phone_call_graph` function with the given `inputs`.
-This loaded the data into our Grakn knowledge graph.
+This loaded the data into our TypeDB knowledge graph.

 ## Next